Darex20/TyeGenerator/README.md

    * Layout for every html is now extended from base.html.
    * Removed unnecessary id selectors.
    * Most of content is now dynamically loaded from mongodb.
-   * Fixed back button in preview.
+   * Fixed 'Back' button in preview.

 ### v0.3.3
    * Added mongoDB database to the project that now holds services.